Skip to main content

 Collaborative whiteboard mapping of user journey

-Joint Application Development sessions bringing together stakeholders, users, and developers to collaboratively define requirements in real-time.
+• Joint Application Development sessions bringing stakeholders, users, and developers together to define requirements collaboratively in real-time

 Observation / Job Shadowing